isomerpages/sndgo-corp/_community/Contribute to Smart Nation/SNA Citizen Co Creation Group.md

 ## Tap on SNA CCG to engage community groups

-Public agencies who are keen to tap on SNA CCG, can register your interest here:&nbsp;[https://go.gov.sg/register-scope-ccg](https://go.gov.sg/register-scope-ccg).
+Public agencies who are keen to tap on SNA CCG, can register your interest here: [https://go.gov.sg/register-scope-sna-ccg](https://go.gov.sg/register-scope-sna-ccg).

 <br>